Winter is officially upon us! With the temperature just starting to dip, it’s time to consider whether your dog is appropriately dressed.

-Health and age matter as well when considering just how much extra insulation a dog needs on their body.
-Just as humans, both very young and very old dogs will have a harder time regulating their body temperatures and will need coats in the cold temperatures.
+Health and age also need to be considered.
+Just like humans, both very young and very old dogs will have a harder time regulating their body temperatures, and will need coats in the cold temperatures.

-Since dogs can’t talk, it’s important to monitor them for signs of being cold while out on your wintery walks.
-If a dog is cold, they will shiver, slow down on a walk, tuck their tail between their legs, or even hold their paws up in a refusal to continue walking.
+It’s always important to closely monitor your dog’s behavior when they’re outside in the cold.
+If a dog is cold, they will shiver, slow down their movements, they may tuck their tail between their legs.
+If you’re on a walk, your pup may either stop or hold their paws up in a refusal to continue walking.